 Climate change and related calamities affect various dimensions of human security in multiple ways.
 The impact of climate change on food security is transmitted primarily through three sources: soil, water and crops.
-Further, when crops fail due to climate-related disasters it renders farmers unable to support their families (McGuire, 2015).
-The reduction in food production owing to climate-related disasters may also translate into food insecurity by pushing-up the price of food (Islam & Wong, 2017).
-Climate change also reduces the nutritional value and variety of food available by disrupting trade, affecting soil quality and destroying crops (St. Clair & Lynch, 2010).
-The empirical work also proves that climatic shocks adversely affect the quantity as well as the quality of food and hence may lead to food insecurity (Dhimal et al., 2021; Oduniyi, 2018; Oduniyi, 2018; Poudel et al., 2017; Vaghefi et al., 2016; Geffersa, 2014; Lake et al., 2012)
+Further, when crops fail due to climate-related disasters, it renders farmers unable to support their families.
+The reduction in food production due to climate-related disasters may also lead to food insecurity by increasing the price of food (Islam & Wong, 2017).
+Climate change also reduces the nutritional value and variety of food available by disrupting trade, affecting soil quality, and destroying crops (St. Clair & Lynch, 2010).
+The empirical work also demonstrates that climatic shocks adversely affect both the quantity and quality of food, potentially leading to food insecurity.

 Compounding the impact of climate change risk on food are its implications for human health.
-Climate related natural disasters may result in contamination of water sources used for hydration as well as agricultural practices (IPCC, 2013).
-Heat and extreme events cause mortality due to exposure.
-Poor air quality results in chronic respiratory issues while diminished food production causes malnutrition.
-Extreme heat elevates risks of heat exhaustion, heat stroke, and death, particularly for people who must work outside (IPCC, 2014).
-In urban areas climate change has instigated a state of perpetual threat of injury and loss which may create chronic stress (Portier et al., 2010).
-Chadwick (2016) and IPCC (2014) identify that health effects of climate change are a composite of sensitivity and exposure to climate-related dangers.
+Climate-related natural disasters can lead to contamination of water sources used for hydration and agricultural practices (IPCC, 2014).
+Heat and extreme events contribute to mortality through exposure.
+Poor air quality results in chronic respiratory issues, while diminished food production causes malnutrition.
+Extreme heat increases the risks of heat exhaustion, heat stroke, and death, particularly for individuals who must work outdoors (IPCC, 2014).
+In urban areas, climate change has instigated a state of perpetual threat of injury and loss, which may create chronic stress.
+IPCC (2014) identifies that the health effects of climate change are a composite of sensitivity and exposure to climate-related dangers.
 Further, sensitivity to climate change risks is unevenly distributed (IPCC, 2014).
-These arguments have been supported by the empirical literature carried out in various economies around the globe (Babar et al., 2021; Abedin et al., 2019; Ajaz & Majeed, 2018; Leyva et al., 2017; Paavola, 2017; Kabir et al., 2016; Haque et al., 2012).
+These arguments have been supported by empirical literature conducted in various economies worldwide.

-Climate change risk can be considered as shock that can affect both demand and supply side of the economy including infrastructure, transportation, telecommunication, tourism, financial services (Defra et al., 2012; Arent et al., 2014).
-Global warming and higher temperatures can also lead to economic losses by reducing labor productivity and agriculture output (Dell et al., 2014).
-Similarly, on the demand side, the extreme weather events (e.g. storms and floods) can adversely affect households' wealth and hence consumption.
-There is a vast body of literature that empirically proves the harmful economic effects of climate change e.g. Dellink, Lanzi & Chateau (2019); Bosello et al. (2012); Dell et al. (2012); Gasper et al. (2011); Gassebner et al. (2010); Oh & Reuveny (2010); Kumar & Parikh, (2001) among others.
+Climate change risk can be considered a shock that affects both the demand and supply sides of the economy, including infrastructure, transportation, telecommunications, tourism, and financial services.
+Global warming and higher temperatures can also lead to economic losses by reducing labor productivity and agricultural output (Al-Naber & Shatanawi, 2004).
+Similarly, on the demand side, extreme weather events (for example, storms and floods) can adversely affect households' wealth and, hence, consumption.
+There is a vast body of literature that empirically proves the harmful economic effects of climate change (Dellink et al., 2019).

 The ability of societies to cope with climate change depends upon a number of factors.
 Among these, women's active economic role is considered to be an important factor in formulating a response to climate change.
-Financially independent women have been proven to be more likely to invest in sustainable and climate resilient practices and infrastructure (UNDP, 2019;

-UNEP, 2019).
-Additionally, economically active women have a say in decision making and are likely to advocate climate friendly policies (WEDO, 2018).
-Women have also been empirically proven to be an important agent in climate change adaptation process (Matinda, 2010; Mitchell et al., 2007; Al-Naber & Shatanawi, 2004).
-Studies have also shown that women's active role in the labor force contributes towards reducing harmful effects of climate change on household's well-being.
-Increased income because of increased female participation in labor force helps in household's energy transition (Burke & Dundas, 2015).
+Financially independent women have been proven to be more likely to invest in sustainable and climate-resilient practices and infrastructure (UNDP, 2019; UNEP, 2019).
+Additionally, economically active women have a voice in decision-making and are more likely to advocate for climate-friendly policies (WEDO, 2018).
+Women have also been empirically proven to be an important agent in the climate change adaptation process (Matinda, 2010; Mitchell et al., 2007; Al-Naber & Shatanawi, 2004).
+Studies have also shown that women's active role in the labor force contributes towards reducing the harmful effects of climate change on households' well-being.
+Increased income resulting from increased female participation in the labor force aids the household's energy transition (Burke & Dundas, 2015).